dailydotdev/docs/docs/key-features/feeds.md

 * The number of upvotes the post has obtained from our community members
 * The freshness of the post, or how recently it was published
-* Other parameters related to content quality and engagement levels By considering these factors, we aim to increase the likelihood of interesting and valuable posts surfacing to the top of the feed.
+* Other parameters related to content quality and engagement levels

-However, we understand that sometimes you may prefer to view the latest posts we've featured without the influence of our ranking algorithm.
-To accommodate this, we've added the option to sort the Popular feed by date.
+By considering these factors, we aim to increase the likelihood of interesting and valuable posts surfacing to the top of the feed.

 ### Sorting by date